abdalrahmansamara/reading-notes/401/reading11.md

 ## jupyterlab

 JupyterLab enables you to work with documents and activities such as Jupyter notebooks, text editors, terminals, and custom components in a flexible, integrated, and extensible manner.
-For a demonstration of JupyterLab and its features, you can view this video: